neoforged/Documentation/docs/advanced/extensibleenums.md

 Further action is required depending on specific details about the enum:

-- If the enum has an int ID parameter which should match the entry's ordinal, then the enum should be annotated with `@NumberedEnum` with the ID's parameter index as the annotation's value if it's not the first parameter
+- If the enum has an int ID parameter which should match the entry's ordinal, then the enum should be annotated with `@IndexedEnum` with the ID's parameter index as the annotation's value if it's not the first parameter
 - If the enum has a String name parameter which is used for serialization and should therefore be namespaced, then the enum should be annotated with `@NamedEnum` with the name's parameter index as the annotation's value if it's not the first parameter
 - If the enum is sent over the network, then it should be annotated with `@NetworkedEnum` with the annotation's parameter specifying in which direction the values may be sent (clientbound, serverbound or bidirectional)
 - If the enum has constructors which are not usable by mods (i.e. because they require registry objects on an enum that may be initialized before modded registration runs), then they should be annotated with `@ReservedConstructor`